 Do your skin and hair feel different these days?
 You’re not imagining it.

 Menopause can have noticeable effects on your skin and hair.
-That’s because as your estrogen levels decrease, your skin can become thinner, less elastic, and easier to bruise.
-You may also find facial hair growing where it didn’t used to be, as well as breakouts of pimples for the first time in ages.
-Fortunately, you can reduce these effects with the right care plus annual checkups with your dermatologist.
+That’s because as your estrogen levels decrease, your skin can become thinner, less elastic, easier to bruise, and more prone to changes in pigmentation.
+You may also find facial hair growing where it didn’t used to be and breakouts of pimples for the first time in ages.
+Fortunately, you can reduce these effects with the proper care and annual dermatologist checkups.

 Skin protection 101

 Now is the time to up your skin care game.
-If you don’t already, apply broad-spectrum sunscreen (SPF 30 or higher) every day to any areas that your clothes don’t cover.
-This can help to prevent further thinning of your skin.
+If you don’t already, apply broad-spectrum sunscreen (SPF 30 or higher) daily to any areas your clothes don’t cover.
+This can help to prevent further loss of elasticity, changes in pigment and fine lines and wrinkles.
 You should also ask your dermatologist about skin cancer screenings, any age spots you may have noticed, and how to perform your own daily skin checks to monitor for changes.

 The role of collagen